Wojciech-Rozanski-CDT/rozanskilab/runbooks/RTT03 - Monthly Tasks/readme.md

 ## For Customers without CDT Lighthouse Onboardiong:
 - [x] Relevant User account in the Customer tenant with the required permissions

+# Background

+Successful completion of the outlined tasks will ensure that Cloudeteer offers the best possible service as agreed in the [Cloud.GO/Cloud.PRO] Managed Service contract.

 # Schedule / Process

 * Some of these tasks have to be performed every month starting xxx and going indefinitely until canceled by the customers squad lead.